Code Health Assessment

 Term Definition

-priceRange A Shopify object containing minVariantPrice and maxVariantPrice, representing the price spread across all product variants.
+priceRange A Shopify object containing minVariantPrice and maxVariantPrice, each with amount and currencyCode.
+Represents the price spread across all product variants.

-availableForSale A Shopify boolean indicating whether any variant of a product is currently purchasable.
+availableForSale A Shopify boolean field indicating whether any variant of a product is currently purchasable.

-sortKey A Shopify Storefront API enum value specifying the field by which products are sorted (e.g., PRICE, BEST_SELLING, CREATED_AT).
+sortKey A Shopify Storefront API enum value determining the field by which products are sorted (e.g., PRICE, TITLE, BEST_SELLING, CREATED_AT).

-sorting An array of sort option objects from lib/constants, each containing a slug (URL-friendly name), sortKey, and reverse value.
+sorting An array of sort option objects from lib/constants, each containing a URL slug, sortKey, and reverse flag.
 Maps user-facing sort options to Shopify API parameters.

 Technical Terms